 JEFFREY GIBSON, PAUL RAMÍREZJONAS, XAVIERA SIMMONSON VIEW SUMMER 2020

-Rendering of Because Once You Enter My House, It Becomes Our House, 2020.
-Courtesy of the artist; Sikkema Jenkins & Co., New York; Kavi Gupta, Chicago; Roberts Projects, Los Angeles.
+Jeffrey Gibson, Because Once You Enter My House, It Becomes Our House, 2020.
+Courtesy of the artist; Sikkema Jenkins & Co., New York; Kavi Gupta, Chicago; Roberts Projects, Los Angeles; Image by Scott Lynch.

 Rendering of The structure the labor the foundation the escape the pause, 2020.
 Courtesy of the artist and David Castillo Gallery.

 For Part II of the exhibition — MONUMENTS NOW: Call and Response — the Park released an open-call for monuments.
 The 200+ proposals submitted through a competitive open-call were reviewed by Socrates Director, John Hatfield and Socrates Curator, Jess Wilcox, as well as two Curatorial Advisors – Aimé Iglesias-Lukin, Director and Chief Curator of Visual Arts at the Americas Society and Legacy Russell, Associate Curator at the Studio Museum in Harlem.
 The jury ultimately selected ten artists for The 2020 Socrates Annual artist fellowship and the MONUMENTS NOW exhibition.

 The 2020 Socrates Annual Artist Fellows are: Daniel Bejar, Fontaine Capel*, Patrick Costello, Dionisio Cortes Ortega, Bel Falleiros, Jenny Polak, Aya Rodriguez-Izumi, Andrea Solstad, Kiyan Williams*, and Sandy Williams IV*